-We suggest starting with a value of 15 seconds and then optimising from there.
+We suggest starting with a value of 15 seconds and then optimizing from there.

 No one gets called:

-If you think you have everything set up correctly, but your test calls to the queue end up in nirvana, then usually that is because of one of the following:
+If you think you have everything set up correctly, but your test calls to the queue don't connect to the agents, one of the following issues might be present:

-1. your agent selections have triggers or selection values that do not match any agents when the queue try to find the agents to call
+1. Your agent selections have Triggers or selection values that do not match any agents when the queue tries to find the agents to call.

-2. the agents that are trying to be selected by your settings and selection rules are not available (i.e. on calls, in wrap-up time, or status is unvailable/busy
+2. The agents that are added to the pool of agents by the platform (due to the queue settings) are not available (i.e. on calls, in wrap-up time, or status is unavailable/busy).

-The best way to troubleshoot this, is to turn off all complex selections and simplify your settings, then make a selection that calls 2 agents at a time from the _all group (i.e. every agent).
-Then check that some agents are actually available.
-Once some get calls, you can then reactivate your selections and optimise the settings again.
+The best way to troubleshoot this, is to turn off all complex selections and simplify your settings.
+Then make a selection that calls 2 agents at a time from the group "_all" (i.e. every agent).
+Then ensure that some of your agents are actually available.
+Once some of the agents receive calls, you can reactivate your selections and optimize the settings again.

-Have fun creating novel queueing and call distribution mechanisms!
+Have fun creating your own queueing and call distribution mechanisms!